 – Be respectful of others at all times

 – Learn the importance of time keeping and punctuality

-The final objective of the 48 hour challenge is to ensure that students are able to be responsible members of their school community; this includes developing a house identity, how we listen to others, how we accept leadership responsibility and the importance of supporting the other members of our team.
+The final objective of the Year 7 Adventure Challenge is to ensure that students are able to be responsible members of their school community; this includes developing a house identity, how we listen to others, how we accept leadership responsibility and the importance of supporting the other members of our team.

-Each tutor group will spend two days and one night taking part in the 48 hour challenge during either late September or early October.
+Each tutor group will spend two days and one night taking part in the Year 7 Adventure Challenge during either late September or early October.
 The first day will be spent at school taking part in a range of team building activities.
 In the afternoon the tutor group will travel down to Bachelor’s Hall, an outdoor centre run by the Launceston College MAT on Dartmoor, near Princetown where they will be staying overnight.
 The next day will consist of completing team-based challenges, embarking on a challenging journey across Dartmoor as a group and taking part in an adventurous activity.

 Students will be expected to:

 • Plan and prepare for their journey across Dartmoor.